BenLangmead/bowtie2/MANUAL.markdown

 [`--al`]: #bowtie2-options-al
 [`--al-gz`]: #bowtie2-options-al
 [`--al-bz2`]: #bowtie2-options-al
+[`--al-lz4`]: #bowtie2-options-al

     --al <path>
     --al-gz <path>
     --al-bz2 <path>
+    --al-lz4 <path>

 </td><td>

 Write unpaired reads that align at least once to file at `<path>`.
 These reads correspond to the SAM records with the FLAGS `0x4`, `0x40`, and `0x80` bits unset.
 If `--al-gz` is specified, output will be gzip compressed.
 If `--al-bz2` is specified, output will be bzip2 compressed.
+Similarly if `--al-lz4` is specified, output will be lz4 compressed.
 Reads written in this way will appear exactly as they did in the input file, without any modification (same sequence, same name, same quality string, same quality encoding).
 Reads will not necessarily appear in the same order as they did in the input.